 Before learning about ways to make marijuana your go-to herb in the kitchen, find out whether it's legal in the state you're in.
-Currently, medical marijuana is legal in 23 states and Washington, D.C., while only four states and the District of Columbia have legalized it for recreational use.
-Many states, however, have decriminalization laws in effect, so make sure to know what the legalities are where you live first.
+Currently, medical marijuana is legal in 30 states and Washington, D.C., while eight states and the District of Columbia have legalized it for recreational use.
+Thirteen states, however, have decriminalization laws in effect, so make sure to know what the legalities are where you live first.

 Once you've figured out whether it's kosher to cook with cannabis where you live, you need to decide how you'll use it.
 You can certainly use the actual herb ground up, but when it comes to cooking, many are finding that using cannabis oil is the easiest way to go.

 While some people use cannabis for recreation, many use it for health reasons, which is why cannabis oil in particular is seeing a spike in popularity.
-People suffering from a range of health challenges, from PTSD to irritable bowel syndrome, arthritis, migraines, insomnia and more, have found benefits in using cannabis oil.
+People suffering from a range of health challenges — from PTSD to irritable bowel syndrome, arthritis, migraines, insomnia and more — have found benefits to using cannabis oil.

 Deborah Schatan, director of product development at CBD Guild — a California-based company that specializes in cannabis oil and extracts — offers up some tips for those interested in adding a different sort of herb to their cooking.